-The duty to protect children, young people and vulnerable adults from harm extends to protecting them from involvement in groups which set out to radicalise individuals.
+The duty to protect children, young people and adults at risk from harm extends to protecting them from involvement in groups which set out to radicalise individuals.
 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.